 Review Procedure Hearings; Cancellation or Refusal of Insurance

-The following insureds have requested a hearing as authorized by the act of June 17, 1998 (P. L. 464, No. 68) in connection with the termination of the insured's automobile policy.
-The hearings will be held in accordance with the requirements of the act; 1 Pa.
-Code Part II (relating to the General Rules of Administrative Practice and Procedure); and 31 Pa.
-Code §§ 56.1--56.3 (relating to Special Rules of Administrative Practice and Procedure).
-The administrative hearings will be held in the Insurance Department's Regional Offices in Philadelphia, PA or Pittsburgh, PA.
-Failure by the appellant to appear at the scheduled hearing may result in dismissal with prejudice.
+The following insured has requested a hearing as authorized by the act of June 17, 1998 (P. L. 464, No. 68) (Act 68) in connection with the termination of the insured's automobile insurance policy.
+The hearing will be held in accordance with the requirements of Act 68; 1 Pa.
+Code Part II (relating to General Rules of Administrative Practice and Procedure); and 31 Pa.
+Code §§ 56.1—56.3 (relating to Special Rules of Administrative Practice and Procedure).
+The administrative hearing will be held in the Insurance Department's regional office in Harrisburg, PA.
+Failure by an appellant to appear at the scheduled hearing may result in dismissal with prejudice.

-The following hearing will be held in the Philadelphia Regional Office, Room 304 State Office Building, 1400 Spring Garden Street, Philadelphia, PA 19130.
+The following hearing will be held in the Administrative Hearings Office, Capitol Associates Building, Room 200, 901 North Seventh Street, Harrisburg, PA 17102.

-Parties may appear with or without counsel and offer relevant testimony or evidence.
-Each party must bring documents, photographs, drawings, claims files, witnesses and the like necessary to support the party's case.
+Parties may appear with or without counsel and offer relevant testimony or other relevant evidence.
+Each party must bring documents, photographs, drawings, claims files, witnesses, and the like, necessary to support the party's case.
 A party intending to offer documents or photographs into evidence shall bring enough copies for the record and for each opposing party.

 Following the hearing and receipt of the stenographic transcript, the Commissioner will issue a written order resolving the factual issues presented at the hearing and stating what remedial action, if any, is required.
 The Commissioner's Order will be sent to those persons participating in the hearing or their designated representatives.
 The Order of the Commissioner may be subject to judicial review by the Commonwealth Court.

-Persons with a disability who wish to attend the above-referenced administrative hearing and require an auxiliary aid, service or other accommodation to participate in the hearing should contact Tracey Pontius, Agency Coordinator, at (717) 787-4298.
+Persons with a disability who wish to attend the previously-referenced administrative hearing and require an auxiliary aid, service or other accommodation to participate in the hearing should contact Donna R. Fleischauer, Human Resources Director at (717) 705-4194.